 Wired network connection (USB-C Ethernet adapter)

 USB-C type port is becoming standard on many Android phones these days and it is possible to use USB-C Ethernet adapters to connect your Android device to a wired local network (LAN).
 The wired network connection should be more stable than the connection over Wi-Fi.

 You can discover, pair and connect such remote DesktopSMS devices using a network connection as well.
 When a device is discovered on a wired network interface it is displayed with the [ETH0] tag (or with some different number) appended to the device name.

 Bluetooth is wireless point-to-point connection between your computer and remote device.
 It is a secure and convenient connection, but requires both computer and remote device to have compatible bluetooth radio available.

 In the screen above you can see a Bluetooth connection wizard page that guides you through the process of bluetooth and DesktopSMS app pairing.
 The process has two steps, first is bluetooth pairing (pairing on a operating system level, e.g. Windows and Android), followed by DesktopSMS pairing step.

 In the example above there are three discovered devices that were discovered after pressing Discover devices button.
 First two devices are already paired on bluetooth level (Paired: True) and it's not necessary to pair them again.
 Any paired device can be selected and paired with DesktopSMS remote device by pressing Next button.

-To discover new devices that are not paired yet it is required to make remote Android device visible for other bluetooth devices, as that is usually disabled by default for security reasons (no one can see your bluetooth device unless it is paired).
+To discover new devices that are not paired yet it is required to make remote Android devices visible for other Bluetooth devices, as that is usually disabled by default for security reasons (no one can see your Bluetooth device unless it is paired).

 Enabling bluetooth visibility is device specific, but as generic guide you can follow these steps: